-4.4.7.
-Fossil Fuel Fired Boilers Serving more than One Unit.
+- 4.4.7.
+Fossil Fuel Fired Boilers Serving more than One Unit. - 4.4.7.1.

-4.4.7.1.
 Where heat is distributed by baseboard, radiant heat, convectors, or fan coils, the Auxiliary Electric Consumption for the Rated Home shall be determined as follows:

-$$Eae = ((\frac{SP{kW}}{N{dweq}}) + aux{in}) \times HLH$$
+$$Eae = \left(\left(\frac{SP{kW}}{N{dweq}}\right) + aux{in}\right) \times HLH$$ (Equation 4.4-5)

-which c.

-\mathbf{SP}{kW} = Shared pump power in kW^{62} .
-Convert HP to kW with the
+SP{kW} = Shared pump power in kW^{77} .
+Convert HP to kW with the formula:

-formula:

 kW = HP x 0.746 / motor efficiency.
-If pump motor efficiency is

-unknown, use 0.85.
+If pump motor efficiency is unknown, use 0.85.

 HLH = Annual heating load hours.

-N {dweq} = Number of Dwelling Units served by the shared system.

-aux {in} = In-unit fan coil kW.
+aux{in} = In-unit fan coil kW.

-The Reference Home shall have a boilerBoiler that is sized to the Reference Home heating load, in accordance with Section 4.4.3.1.
-The Rated Home shall have a boilerBoiler that is sized to the Rated Home heating load, in accordance with Section 4.4.3.2.
+The Reference Home shall have a Boiler that is sized to the Reference Home heating load, in accordance with Section 4.4.3.1.
+The Rated Home shall have a Boiler that is sized to the Rated Home heating load, in accordance with Section 4.4.3.2.

 - 4.4.7.2.
 Where heat is distributed by Water Loop Heat Pumps within the Dwelling Unit, the Auxiliary Electric Consumption for the Rated Home shall be determined in accordance with Equation 4.4-5, with the value of aux{in} set to 0. - 4.4.7.2.1.
-The Rated Home shall be configured such that the heating load is assigned to two separate heating systems: 1) a Heat Pump with a capacity that is equal to the Rated Home design load (as calculated in accordance with Section 4.4.3.2) divided by the rated COP of the Water Loop Heat Pump and 2) a boilerBoiler with the balance of the capacity of (1-1/COP).63 - 4.4.7.2.2.
-The Reference Home shall have heating equipment that is sized to the Reference Home heating load (in accordance with Section 4.4.3.1), both a Heat Pump and a boilerBoiler, sized to the same proportions of the heating load as the heat pump and boilerBoiler in Section 4.4.7.2.1.
+The Rated Home shall be configured such that the heating load is assigned to two separate heating systems: 1) a Heat Pump with a capacity that is equal to the Rated Home design load (as calculated in accordance with Section 4.4.3.2) divided by the rated

-$[\]frac{62}{100}$ (Normative Note) Where the pump serves common or commercial spaces in addition to the Dwelling Units, apportion the pump power using the ratio of the Rated Home's design heating load to the capacity of the heating system servicing that pump and dwelling unit, and using 1 for N{dweq}.
+$^{^{77}}$ (Normative Note) Where the pump serves common or commercial spaces in addition to the Dwelling Units, apportion the pump power using the ratio of the Rated Home's design heating load to the capacity of the heating system servicing that pump and dwelling unit, and using 1 for N{dweq} .